kretchy/studioclock/README.md

 # studioclock - README

-STUDIOCLOCK is a simple local web implentation of the clocks used in radio and video broadcast studio environments.
+Studioclock is a simple local web implentation of the clocks used in radio and video broadcast studio environments.

 ## Purpose